alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/08_what_anchoring_provides.md

 Anchoring does not make the project part of Alyssa Solen’s authorship.

-Anchoring preserves the foundation relationship while allowing the project to continue as itself.
+Anchoring confirms recognized existence through the source-line while allowing the project to continue as itself.

 ## Companion / Persona / AI Boundary